housework-robot/main/S06_robot_side/S06E06_mushibot_spiffs.md

 However, we didn't make LittleFS work properly in the Mushibot system, and the reason is unknown yet.
 In the later section of this blog, we took a record of how we used LittleFS in the Mushibot system, and what bugs we encountered.

-We tooks the following steps to make SPIFFS in the Mushibot system,
+We tooks the following steps to use SPIFFS in the Mushibot system,

 1. Configure `platformio.ini`,
 2. Create a partition table,